palacelatam/ccm2.0/gcp-organization.md

 ## 1.0 Introduction & Strategic Objectives

 This document provides a detailed and comprehensive summary of the foundational setup for the Google Cloud Platform (GCP) Organization `palace.cl`.
-The primary objective of this foundation is to provide a secure, scalable, and compliant platform for the development and operation of enterprise-level Software-as-a-Service (SaaS) applications, with a specific focus on meeting the stringent requirements of the banking and financial services industry.
+The primary objective of this foundation is to provide a secure, scalable, and compliant platform for the development and operation of enterprise-level Software-as-a-Service (SaaS) applications, with a specific focus on meeting the stringent requirements of the industry.

 The entire foundation was configured using the Google Cloud Foundation Setup guide and was ultimately downloaded as a complete Infrastructure as Code (IaC) project using Terraform.
 This ensures that the environment is repeatable, version-controllable, and managed according to modern best practices.